Injecting Hierarchy with U-Net Transformers: Model Description

+The attention module is identical to the original Transformer but is used to compute attention over the layer input tokens as values (pre-convolution), using the abstract (post-convolution) output tokens as queries.
+This allows the attention at each layer to use high-level token information to query low-level tokens in the input.
+All output tokens are updated using this attention mechanism and passed to the feed-forward layer described in \newcite{vaswani2017attention}.
+As in the standard Transformer, a residual connection is added for each module which element-wise adds the output to the input.
+The convolutional residual connection (cf. Figure \ref{fig:unet}, left) is only included if the layer does not change in size.
+In the figure, this would be only the last layer.
+Layer normalization is also included after each module to normalize the activations, but does not itself change the size of the layer.

+Connecting the convolution and attention modules together, we compute the scaled dot product attention with modified inputs to the attention computation:

+where $x$ is the layer input and $q$ is the output of the convolution module which serves as the query:

-In addition to decreasing the size of each layer, the computer vision U-Net architecture increases the size of the layer representation per-pixel (number of filters) to balance layers such that computation is constant between layers.
-Specifically, the input image size halves in both width and height, causing a decrease in the number of pixels (one-fourth).
+\paragraph{Layer Size Expansion.} In addition to decreasing the size of each layer, the original computer vision U-Net architecture increases the size of the layer representation per-pixel (number of filters) to balance layers, so that computation is constant between layers.
+Specifically, the input image size halves in both width and height, causing a decrease in the number of pixels (divided by four).
 To compensate, the representation size (the number of filters) doubles.
 This is in agreement with the computational complexity of a convolutional layer $O(WHk^2C^2)$ for width $W$, height $H$, kernel size $k$ and number of filters $C$.
 We wish to model this same increase in layer representation in the U-Net Transformer.
-To accomplish this, we increase the size of each layer representation by $\sqrt{2}$.
+To accomplish this, we increase the size of each layer representation by $\sqrt{2}$ in each down layer.
 This is in agreement with the Transformer layer complexity of $O(Nd^2+N^2d)$ for number of input tokens $N$ and layer representation size $d$.
 This choice of layer size expansion limits the growth of the $Nd^2$ factor by halving $N$ and doubling $d^2$ simultaneously.
-See the "Implementation" section of the appendix for additional hyperparameter details.
+See the ``Implementation'' section of the appendix for additional hyperparameter details.